Psi Chi Honor Society

 Psi Chi is a member of the Association of College Honor Societies and is an affiliate of the American Psychological Association (APA) and the Association for Psychological Science (APS).

-An application for joining the Psychology Club can be found here, or outside of the Psi Chi office in Social Science Room 307.
+An application for joining the Psychology Club can be found here.
 You do not need to be a Psychology major/minor to join the club, so don't hesitate to join!